endlesspint8/endlesspint8.github.io/_posts/2018-02-05-byrd-on-a-wire.md

 These latter non-outlier, but still "off" scores, were plotted for context.

 The final visual representation of divergent scoring can be seen in the context of split decisions that did not result in a draw.
-In the absence of looking at each fight individually and checking news articles, blogs, and discussion boards to determine a consensus, we cannot say if a decision was "wrong", but when two judges lean one way and the third goes in the opposite direction we can suggest that they are on the "wrong" side of a decision.
+In the absence of looking at each fight individually and checking news articles, blogs, and discussion boards to determine a consensus, we cannot say if a decision was "wrong", but when two judges lean one way and the third goes in the opposite direction we can suggest that they are on the "wrong side" of a decision.
 Sometimes even with the widest scorecard to boot!

 <img src="/gallery/2018/ggg-canelo1/div_bars2.PNG" alt="div_bars2" align="middle" width="100%" /><br />
 <sub>Data Source: <a href="http://boxrec.com/" target="_blank">BoxRec</a>

+What we see is more of the same, in the sense that Byrd has a large percentage of wide scorecards and "wrong side" of split decision cards.
+She is predictably unpredictable, you have to give her that.

 ## Ironically, it didn't matter

 Going into the fight there was [concern about Moretti](https://nypost.com/2017/09/16/one-judge-could-tip-scale-toward-alvarez-in-bout-vs-golovkin/), Byrd made the headlines, but Trella was the one who flubbed by giving round seven to Canelo.
 Had this round been flipped on his card we still would have had a terrible scorecard from Byrd but at least we would have had a definitive outcome, one that most appear to believe would have been correct, the judging would not have stolen the enthusiasm and attention to such an extent from a hard fought fight, and given the sport a chance to showcase its quality and not the sideshow.

-The great irony is that the terrible card is ultimately inconsequential to the result.
+The great irony is that the terrible card was ultimately inconsequential to the result.
+However, it did allow for an investigation that might prove worthwhile in rating the consistenty and class of a judge.
+These being just three examples it is too soon to say.

 ## Still here (for now)